-Sealy is a well-known mattress brand that has spent almost a century and a half working to provide customers with comfortable, supportive mattresses.
+Sealy is a well-known mattress brand.
+It has been providing customers with supportive mattresses for almost 140 years.
 One key selling point of Sealy mattresses is the brand’s trademarked Posturepedic technology.

 Posturepedic, which Sealy developed with help from orthopedic specialists, is based on body weight distribution during sleep.